robinspollak/what-is-a-DSL/README.md

 ## Tasks

-- [ ] Identify a partner for the critique part of the assignment
 - [ ] Read the [Assignment HOWTO]
 - [ ] Read Fowler's [introduction to DSLs][Fowler]
 - [ ] Find a DSL